COLLABORATION IS KEY TO EFFECTIVE SUPPORT FOR YOUNG CARERS, SAYS NATIONAL CHILDREN’S CHARITY

 “If the life of a 10-year-old includes bathing a sibling or a parent and preparing the family meal, they might not be able get homework done or attend class the next day as ‘fresh- faced’ as their peers, but this doesn’t mean they don’t care, it actually means they’re caring more than anyone.
 We anticipate investing heavily in this amazing group of people over the coming year, starting with a fundraising campaign over Easter, with every penny earned going towards funding respite care and community for young carers.”

-To find out more about how you can support young carers like Lucy and Thomas, go to https://spurgeons.org/young-carers-2022/
+Find out more about how you can support young carers like Lucy and Thomas.

 *Real name not used to protect identity.